 - Cameron Run, Alexandria, Nov 20

 Weekends get very busy, especially later in the season.
 Visit early or on a weekday to minimize cars and lines.
-A Holiday Village with rides, merchandise, and activities opens November 19.
-Admission is $20 online per car, $25 at the door.
-Follow the link for $5 weekday discount code.
+The Holiday Village and camel rides are closed in 2021.
+Admission is $30 online per car, $40 at the door.
+Follow the link for a $5 weekday discount code.
 5:30 – 9:30 weekdays, 5:30 – 10:00 weekends.

 Meadowlark Winter Walk of Lights, Vienna, Nov 11 – Jan 3